-TaxOffices.org is a Free Service providing general tax information and location of your nearest IRS and State tax offices.
-Your local Tax office is ready to help if you need to resolve a tax problem, have questions about how the tax law applies to your individual tax return, or you’re more comfortable talking with someone face-to-face.
-This is not a government website.
-If you have questions on your taxes it is always best to consult a certified tax accountant.
+TaxOffices.org is a private website not a government website.
+We provide a free service providing general internet researched tax information and location of your nearest IRS and State tax offices.
+We are not tax accountants.
+Your local Tax office will help you if you need to resolve you tax issues, have questions about how the tax law applies to your individual or company tax return, or need to speak with someone face-to-face on your taxes.
+If you have questions on your taxes it is always best to consult with a certified tax accountant in your state.
+The Tax Relief Helpline is NOT A State Government or IRS service and is not affiliated with taxoffices.org.

 Self Employment Tax